 - 2.1.
 Gravesham is located on the south bank of the River Thames in the north of Kent, approximately 32km (20 miles) east of London.
 Covering an area of 105km2 (40 miles2) it stretches from the River Thames in the north to the crest of the North Downs in the south.
 The borough has a striking urban-rural split; the rural area to the south of the borough and to the east of Gravesend makes up approximately 78% of the whole borough and is largely constituted of Green Belt land. - 2.2.
-As per Census 2021 Gravesham had a population of 106,900, the lowest figure across the 12 Kent districts and representing a growth rate of 5.1% in the last 10 years.
-Despite the comparatively small resident population, Gravesham presents the third highest population density in Kent (10.8 persons per hectare (p/h), behind only Dartford (16.0 p/h) and Thanet (13.6 p/h). - 2.3.
+Latest population estimates indicate Gravesham has a population of 107,700, the lowest figure across the 12 Kent districts.
+Despite the comparatively small resident population, Census 2021 presented Gravesham as having the third highest population density in Kent at approximately 1,080 persons per square kilometre, behind only Dartford (1,605) and Thanet (1,357). - 2.3.
 The population of the borough is extremely diverse with a vibrant mix of people.
 The Census 2021 recorded that 31.7% of residents are of an ethnicity other than 'white British'.
-Supporting that position, as of January 2022 23.1% of all school pupils did not have English as their first language, the highest figure in Kent, and 44.1% of pupils identified as 'non-white British'. - 2.4.
-Figures for life expectancy in the borough reveal an average age of 79.2 years for men, slightly below the national (79.4) average.
-For women, at 83.2 years life expectancy in Gravesham was slightly ahead of the national average (83.1).
-The latest Index of Multiple Deprivation study identified Gravesham as the 119th most deprived local authority area in England, with two 'lower super output areas' classified as being within the top-10% of equivalent areas in the country. - 2.5.
-In terms of the local economy, The Annual Survey of Hours and Earnings 2022 presents that the average full-time weekly earnings for residents in the borough was £660.90, representing the ninth highest figure across Kent districts and £8.40 below the Kent average. - 2.6.
-Gravesham has the lowest proportion of employees in the 'knowledge economy' (Media, Scientific Research and Development, and Higher Education) in Kent at 7.2% of all employees, within the lowest 20% nationally.
-Equally, in terms of productivity (GVA/head) the borough is positioned 11th of the 12 Kent districts at £17,074. - 2.7.
-As of April 2023, across Kent districts Gravesham had the second highest rate of people claiming unemployment benefits (Job Seeker's Allowance or Universal Credit) at 4.5%, higher than the equivalent county average (3.4%).
-In line with most other Kent districts, proportionately the largest level of unemployment in population age groups is within the 18-24 category, of which 6.6% are unemployed, the fourth highest rate in Kent and ahead of the county average (5.1%).
+Supporting that position, as of June 2024 24.0% of all school pupils did not have English as their first language, the highest figure in Kent, and 47.4% of pupils identified as 'non-white British'. - 2.4.
+Figures for life expectancy in the borough reveal an average age of 78.7 years for men, slightly below the national (79.3) average.
+For women, at 83.4 years life expectancy in Gravesham was slightly ahead of the national average (83.2).
+The latest Index of Multiple Deprivation study identified Gravesham as the 119th most deprived local authority area in England, with two 'lower super output areas' classified as being within the top 10% of most deprived equivalent areas in the country. - 2.5.
+In terms of the local economy, the Annual Survey of Hours and Earnings 2023 presents that the average full-time weekly earnings for residents in the borough was £755.40, representing the fourth highest figure across Kent districts and £59.10 above the Kent average. - 2.6.
+Gravesham has the lowest proportion of employees in the 'knowledge economy' (Media, Scientific Research and Development, and Higher Education) in Kent at 7.5% of all employees, within the lowest 20% nationally.
+Equally, in terms of productivity (GVA/head) the borough is positioned 11th of the 12 Kent districts at £20,155. - 2.7.
+As of August 2024, across Kent districts Gravesham had the second highest rate of people claiming unemployment benefits (Job Seeker's Allowance or Universal Credit) at 4.8%, higher than the equivalent county average (3.6%).
+In line with most other Kent districts, proportionately the largest level of unemployment in population age groups is within the 18-24 category, of which 7.3% are unemployed, the second highest rate in Kent and ahead of the county average (5.3%).